Winnak/Anemone/README.md

 ## TODO/Roadmap
 1. Git handling
     * Configurable polling / build scheduling.
-    * Build script injection (instead of having to copy `AnemoneBuild.cs`, anemone injects it when it is time to build).
 2. User management
     * create user.
     * user roles.